Processed cheese is a cheese which is made from a blend of other cheeses, often both aged and unripened cheeses such as cheddar, Swiss and brick.

-In America, 75% of all cheese sold is Processed Cheese (as of 2004.)
+In America, as of 2004 75% of all cheese sold was processed cheese.

-Even many Foodies will grudgingly admit that “real” cheese doesn’t melt as nicely on top of hamburger patties on the barbeque as do Processed Cheese slices.
+Even many foodies will grudgingly admit that “real” cheese doesn’t melt as nicely on top of hamburger patties on the barbeque as do processed cheese slices.

 The process was invented by the Swiss in 1911.
 J.L.
 Kraft began selling it as slices in 1917 in America.